LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 #### Behaviors to apply to the reflection phase

-_Learner Behaviors During Reflection_
+_Learner behaviors during reflection_

-1. Immediately following a work session, conduct a thorough review with the Practitioner.
+1. Immediately following a work session, conduct a thorough review with the practitioner.
 1. During a review of work done, describe what you noticed (what stood out to you) during the observation phase.
-1. While describing what you noticed, ask the Practitioner any questions you wrote down as they become relevant.
+1. While describing what you noticed, ask the practitioner any questions you wrote down as they become relevant.
-1. Throughout the reflection phase, try to see the work through the eyes of the Practitioner, ask questions whenever you don't understand what they were thinking/doing.
+1. Throughout the reflection phase, try to see the work through the eyes of the practitioner, ask questions whenever you don't understand what they were thinking/doing.
 1. After collectively reviewing the observations phase, update your log/notes with your reflections.
 1. At the end of the reflection phase, ask yourself what you've learned through observing a more experienced practitioner and what you'd like to attempt to do next on your own.

-_Practitioner Behaviors During Reflection_
+_Practitioner behaviors during reflection_

-1. Immediately following a work session, conduct a thorough review with participating Learner(s).
+1. Immediately following a work session, conduct a thorough review with participating learner(s).
-1. During a review of work done, ask Learner(s) to describe what they observed.
+1. During a review of work done, ask learner(s) to describe what they observed.
-1. When Learner(s) describe that they observed, listen for and point out similarities and discrepancies with what you observed or thought about during the work session.
+1. When learner(s) describe that they observed, listen for and point out similarities and discrepancies with what you observed or thought about during the work session.
 1. When you observe a discrepancy between each of your perspectives, address that discrepancy openly and honestly.
-1. At the end of the review session, prompt Learner(s) to reflect on what they learned and update their log/notes.
+1. At the end of the review session, prompt learner(s) to reflect on what they learned and update their log/notes.
-1. While Learner(s) update their log, add your own observations to it.
+1. While learner(s) update their log, add your own observations to it.
-1. Between apprenticeship sessions, inspire participating Learner(s) to prepare for, seek value in, and reflect on the work they perform on their own.
+1. Between apprenticeship sessions, inspire participating learner(s) to prepare for, seek value in, and reflect on the work they perform on their own.

 ### Repeating the pattern

 After completing one cycle of cognitive apprenticeship (usually after completing a goal or task), you can expect to feel a desire for celebration and mental relaxation.
 You may also feel a desire to get right back to work.
 The approach in between sessions is entirely up to you.
 The goal is to make this cycle into a habit for yourself.
 Take the time to celebrate and reward yourself as best suits your personal practices for habit formation.

-Cognitive Apprenticeship has the power to support Practitioners and Learners alike in the rapid improvement of their craft/practice.
+Cognitive Apprenticeship has the power to support practitioners and learners alike in the rapid improvement of their craft/practice.
 You can and will get a lot from your first use of it to achieve your goals.
 When it's becomes second nature for you, you'll be a world-class learner and well on your way to becoming a world-class craftsperson.
 Have fun, and happy learning!